Biography of Siegfried Sassoon

 After leaving Cambridge University he lived the life of a country gentleman and filled his days engaging in sports and writing poetry.
 His verses were not noticed either by the critics or the book buying public.

-1914: Joined up on the 2nd August two days before the Outbreak of the First World War as a cavalry trooper in the Sussex Yeomanry.
+1914: Sassoon joined up on the 2nd August two days before the Outbreak of the First World War as a cavalry trooper in the Sussex Yeomanry.

 1915: Siegfried Sassoon became an officer in the Royal Fusiliers and was posted to the Western Front.
-He was christened “Mad Jack” by the other soldiers as they thought him recklessly brave.
-(November 1st) His younger brother Hamo was buried at sea after being mortally wounded at Gallipoli.
+He was christened “Mad Jack” by the other soldiers as they thought him recklessly brave. on 1st November his younger brother Hamo was buried at sea after being mortally wounded at Gallipoli.

-1916: (March 18th) Second Lieutenant David Thomas (Dick Tiltwood of “Memoirs of a Fox Hunting Man”) was killed whilst out with a wiring party on the Western front.
-He was awarded the Military Cross for bringing back a wounded man to safety under heavy gunfire when his platoon was involved in a raid on the Kiel trench.
+1916: Second Lieutenant David Thomas (Dick Tiltwood of “Memoirs of a Fox Hunting Man”) was killed whilst out with a wiring party on the Western front on 18th March.
+Sassoon was awarded the Military Cross for bringing back a wounded man to safety under heavy gunfire when his platoon was involved in a raid on the Kiel trench.
 During the first day of the Battle of the Somme he was held in reserve in support trenches opposite Fricourt.
 He was moved up to the front on July 4th.
 After being recommended for another decoration he was finally sent home in late July suffering from Trench fever.
 Whilst on a visit to London with Robert Ross he was introduced to Arnold Bennet and H.G.
 Wells.
 He reported back for duty at Liverpool in December.